 Knowing the Parliamentary Procedure is essential to succeed at any Model United Nations simulation.

 Preparation is essential to a successful ISRMUN simulation.
-Each committee features background papers to introduce and familizarize delegates with the topics that will be discussed in the committees.
-All delegates debating in regular committees are required to research and write a position paper about their asisgned topic.
-All position papers should include a list of sources used written in MLA format.
-It is mandatory for all delegates to bring an extra copy of their position paper to give to the Chair at the beginning of the first session.
+Each committee features background papers to introduce and familiarize delegates with the topics that will be discussed in the committees.
+All delegates debating in regular committees are required to research and write a position paper about their assigned topic.
+All position papers should include a list of sources used written in APA or MLA format.
+It is mandatory for all delegates to submit their position papers to the Chair prior to the event.
+Please see the individual committee pages for more information.
 Delegations that do not submit position papers to the Chair will be ineligible for awards.